 Regular Reinsurance: Regular reinsurance covers partial reimbursement of covered inpatient hospital services.
-Inpatient services are those services provided in acute care hospitals (provider type 02), accredited psychiatric hospitals (provider type 71), and specialty per diem hospitals (provider type C4) only.
+Inpatient services are those services provided in acute care hospitals (provider type 02), Specialty per diem hospital (provider type C4), and accredited psychiatric hospitals (provider type 71) only.
 Same-day admit-and-discharge services do not qualify for reinsurance.
 Regular reinsurance does not cover services provided by any other inpatient provider type, including but not limited to residential treatment centers and subacute facilities.
 Refer to the AHCCCS Reinsurance Policy Manual for additional details.

-When Skilled Nursing Facility (SNF) (provider type 22) services are provided within 30 days following acute hospital stay, the per diem cost of a continuous NF stay up to 90 days of services in any Contract year shall be eligible for reinsurance coverage.
+When NF (provider type 22) services are provided within 30 days following acute hospital stay, the per diem cost of a continuous NF stay up to 90 days of services in any Contract year shall be eligible for reinsurance coverage.
 A second admission to a SNF in the same Contract year is not eligible for reinsurance unless there is an additional inpatient stay directly preceding the second admission.
-The total number of NF days eligible for reinsurance shall not exceed 90 days per Contract year regardless of whether there is one or multiple post-hospitalization nursing facility admissions.
+The total number of NF days eligible for reinsurance shall not exceed 90 days per Contract year regardless of whether there is one or multiple post-hospitalization NF admissions.
 The Contractor shall submit their Nursing Facility Contracted Rates for Reinsurance as specified in Section F, Attachment F3, Contractor Chart of Deliverables and the AHCCCS Reinsurance Policy Manual.

-Regular and Catastrophic Reinsurance Cases Payment: AHCCCS will reimburse a Contractor for costs incurred in excess of the applicable deductible level, subject to coinsurance percentages and Medicare/TPL payment, less any applicable quick pay discounts, slow payment penalties, and interest.
-For reimbursement of reinsurance encounters in subcapitated arrangements, refer to the AHCCCS Reinsurance Policy Manual.
+Regular and Catastrophic Reinsurance Cases Payment: AHCCCS will reimburse a Contractor for costs incurred in excess of the applicable deductible level, subject to coinsurance percentages and Medicare/TPL payment, less any applicable quick pay discounts, slow payment penalties and interest.
+For reimbursement of reinsurance encounters in subcapitated arrangements, see the AHCCCS Reinsurance Policy Manual.